jengriffin/u1_lesson_js_objects/README.md

 ## Getting Started

-- Fork and Clone
+- `fork` and `clone`
-- cd into this folder
+- `cd` into the new directory
-- touch `objects.js`
+- Use `touch` and create an `objects.js` file
+- Run `code .` to open the directory in VS Code

-To run your code, use `node objects.js`
+To run your code, use `node objects.js`...

 ## Lesson Objectives

 _After this lesson, students will be able to:_

 1. Explain the difference between arrays and objects
-1. Store key-value pairs inside an object
+2. Store key-value pairs inside an object
-1. Access values by key-name
+3. Access values by key-name
-1. Add Object Properties
+4. Add Object Properties
-1. Change Object Properties
+5. Change Object Properties
-1. Explain why we use an object instead of an array
+6. Explain why we use an object instead of an array
-1. Manipulate objects and arrays declared as `const`
+7. Manipulate objects and arrays declared as `const`
-1. List common errors made with objects
+8. List common errors made with objects
-1. Use object properties with conditionals
+9. Use object properties with conditionals

 ## Explain the difference between arrays and objects